-In September 2019, Jushi acquired the majority membership interests in Dalitso LLC ("Dalitso"), a Virginia-based pharmaceutical processor for medical cannabis extracts.
-In November and December 2020, the Company closed a series of transactions pursuant to which Jushi acquired all the remaining equity interests.
-Jushi owns 100% of the issued and outstanding equity interests of Dalitso.
+Jushi owns the issued and outstanding equity interests in Dalitso LLC ("Dalitso"), a Virginia-based pharmaceutical processor for medical cannabis extracts.
 Dalitso is one of only five applicants to have received conditional approval for a pharmaceutical processor permit issued by the Virginia Board of Pharmacy, and one of only four to have received final approval and permit issuance in this market.

-The Company has completed the phase one build out of its cultivation, manufacturing, retail facility in Prince William County near the City of Manassas and commenced dispensing medical cannabis to registered patients in Virginia on December 1, 2020.
+Dalitso operates a cultivation, manufacturing, retail facility in Prince William County near the City of Manassas and commenced dispensing medical cannabis to registered patients in Virginia on December 1, 2020.
+In September 2021, the Company launched a series of branded cannabis products in the Commonwealth, including its concentrates brand, The Lab, its chewables brand, Tasteology, its premium and value flower brands, The Bank and Sèchè, and its medicinal THC and CBD-rich brand, Nira +.